 In 1972 General Amin ordered all Asians out of Uganda, and some 28,600 out of the 50,000 British passport holders came to Britain, drawn from a variety of social classes and age groups.
 Many were highly successful businesspeople and brought with them qualifications and capital that enabled them to succeed despite the constraints of racism and discrimination.

 Some East African Asians invested in small general grocery and newsagent shops, which they ran as family businesses.
 Others invested in manufacturing and trading businesses on a larger scale.

 A large number of East African Asians are in the retail distribution sector running family-owned shops.
 Others have become professionals in the media, law, medicine and business.
 Several have set up multi-million-pound businesses operating on a global scale.

 The community has faced racial discrimination from the start.
-Those of the Muslim faith, like other Muslim communities in the UK, now have to cope with increasing levels of social prejudice since the 11 September 2001 Al Qaeda attack on the United States, the 2005 London public transport bombings and subsequent violent incidents.
+In recent decades, those of the Muslim faith, like other Muslim communities in the UK, have had to cope with increasing levels of social prejudice since the 11 September 2001 Al Qaeda attack on the United States, the 2005 London public transport bombings and subsequent violent incidents.

 Minorities and indigenous peoples in